Want TV in every room? How to get multiroom

 It is possible to get multiscreen from Sky without having to upgrade to Sky Q, or getting another set top box - for this customers will need a compatible Playstation or Xbox games console.

 For those who go this route rather than getting a Multiscreen subscription, it also costs less - £5 a month.
 That's because people watching through their games consoles don't have to sign up to Sky Q Multiscreen; instead they can do so via Sky Go Extra, which as mentioned above is available on a variety of devices.

 People with a games console and who want Sky Multiscreen in more than one other room will find they can save on the cost of the extra boxes by using their PS4 or Xbox 360 as set top boxes instead.

 Virgin Media multiroom costs from £11.50 a month, depending on how many extra Tivo boxes we take.

 Choice of hardware

 Here's how it works.

-Adding a basic V HD box will cost £6.50 a month; Tivo boxes cost another £5 more - so each one will cost £11.50 a month, even for Big Bundle customers.
+Adding one Tivo box will cost £11.50 a month, even for Big Bundle customers who used to get their Tivo boxes free of charge.
 Virgin tell us that customers can take up to five additional boxes, of any sort.